 Summer Student Program overview and FAQ

-From as early as the 1960s, the Department of Medical Biophysics has run a Summer Student program for undergraduate students in the physical and biological sciences interested in interdisciplinary medical research.
-This program provides an opportunity for students to gain experience in medical research.
-For the Department of Medical Biophysics, the program functions as an important mechanism for recruiting incoming graduate students.
+From as early as the 1960s, the Department of Medical Biophysics has run a Summer Student program for undergraduate students interested in interdisciplinary biological and medical research.
+This program provides an opportunity for students to gain experience in biomedical research and to learn about the graduate program within the Department of Medical Biophysics.
 Students who are chosen to participate in the program are highly motivated to return to Medical Biophysics for graduate studies and serve as ambassadors who advertise the Medical Biophysics graduate program to their peers.

 The program runs from the second week of May to the end of August.
-A half-day orientation meeting for all Medical Biophysics Summer Students is held at the beginning of the program to introduce students to each other and to provide an overview of the various research interests within both the Cancer Biology and Medical Physics streams of research within the Department of Medical Biophysics.
+A half-day orientation meeting for all Medical Biophysics Summer Students is held at the beginning of the program to introduce students to each other and to provide an overview of the various research performed within the Department of Medical Biophysics.

 Summer Student Program Coordinator